 You start expressing your true self, even though you have no idea what that looks like.
 You just express whatever happens inside you, and it feels fucking great.
-Suddenly you realize the low energetic and depressed state was because you were actually suppressing your real self.
-You were literally pushing it down, creating internal fragmentation.
+Suddenly you realize the low energetic and depressed state was because you were suppressing your real self.
+You were pushing it down, creating internal fragmentation.

 [Quick sidestep: is depressing our authentic selves the cause of this ever-growing epidemic of a depressed society?
-If you ask Western doctors, they say no. You are just sick and need to be medicated, so you can keep calm and carry on in the eternal landscape of absolute exhausted land where nothing grows.
-Western medicine just takes off all the edges that make you question your fragmentation.
+If you ask Western doctors, they say no. You are just sick and need to be medicated, so you can keep calm and carry on in the eternal landscape of pure exhausted land where nothing grows.
+Western medicine takes off all the edges that make you question your fragmentation.

 However, if you look at that more spiritual side of life, depression is an emergency of the soul.
-Depression is when you seem to lose all sense of joy and things you used to enjoy doing become meaningless.
-And this has become so bad, that you’ve lost touch with the soul, you stopped nurturing it, and it’s now calling for you harder than ever.
+Depression is when you seem to lose all sense of joy, and things you used to enjoy doing become meaningless.
+And this has become so bad that you’ve lost touch with the soul, you stopped nurturing it, and it’s now calling for you harder than ever.
 Again, pick up the phone, stupid.
 End of quick sidestep.]